arv1983/s_js-katas-2/README.md

 3. If you already have the kenzie testing npm package installed, skip this step.
 Again from your terminal, run the command `sudo npm install --global git+https://github.com/jragard/kenzie-testing`
 4. You can test the functions in your katas2.js file by navigating to the katas2 directory that holds your file.
 When you are in the same directory as your `katas2.js` file, run the terminal command `kenzie-test katas2`.
 You will receive instant feedback in your terminal.
 You can run these tests repeatedly as you complete katas to verify that your solutions are correct.

+**Troubleshooting** If the testing tools aren't working for you, try the following:
+1. From your terminal, run `sudo chown -R $USER /usr/local/lib/node_modules`
+2. From your terminal, run `npm install -g mocha`
+3. Then, just for a sanity check, run `npm install --global git+https://github.com/jragard/kenzie-testing` again.

 ## Katas

 # Add (1 point)